sachinaroraCA/pyqt-product/README.md

 # PyQt-Product
-run login.py file in windows folder
+set the name of the database in database_util.py file run main.py file in windows folder